Spadikam: Music

 The film's original songs and background score were composed by S. P. Venkatesh; lyrics for the songs were written by P. Bhaskaran.
 The soundtrack album was released by the label Wilson Audios.
 It consists of three songs.
 The song Ezhimala Poonchola was sung by K. S. Chithra and Mohanlal, Ormakal has a female and male version sung by Chithra and M. G. Sreekumar, respectively, Chithra also sung Parumala Cheruvile.
 The film's songs were chartbusters.

+The songs like 'Ezhimala Poonchola' and 'Parumala Cheruvile' sung by K.S Chithra were not usual as per her genre.
+This proved her prominence in item numbers too.

 Release

 Spadikam was released on 30 March 1995.
 The film was certified with an U certificate by the Central Board of Film Certification.